danwing/cidfi/draft-wing-cidfi.md

 ## SCTP

-SCTP can use a technique similar to TCP, as has kinship to TCP with its connection establishment.
+If SCTP is sent directly over IP, proof of ownership of the SCTP 4-tuple can be achieved using an extension to its INIT packets, similar to what is described above for TCP SYN.

-If SCTP is run over UDP, the CIDFI Nonce and HMAC-output could be sent over a STUN Indication (rather than over SCTP).
-As SCTP-over-UDP still has SCTP headers in a known location, the CIDFI-aware network element can examine the SCTP header of SCTP-over-UDP as easily as SCTP-over-IP, and the SCTP-over-UDP encapsulation can be expressed in the proof-of-socket ownership message (the STUN Indication).
+If SCTP is run over UDP, the same proof of ownership of the UDP 4-tuple as described in {{ownership}} can be performed.

 ## RTP and SRTP